-Stacee Tweedlie began taking singing lessons at seven years old and fell in love with the theatre at sixteen.
-She earned her bachelor's degree in Theatre Education from California State University, Fullerton and her Master's in Business Administration from the University of Redlands.
-Stacee has performed all over Orange County; she appeared in Candlelight Pavillion's production of The Full Monty and Downey Civic Light Opera's Rodgers & Hammerstein.
-Her favorite roles include Gertrude McFuzz in Seussical (twice), Sandy in Grease, and Marta in Company.
-She has been teaching vocal lessons for over ten years, as well as musical theatre classes.
-She opened TCA because she believed theatre should be about building self-confidence not tearing it down; her goal is to make every child feel a part of the show.
+Stacee began taking singing lessons at seven years old and fell in love with the theatre at sixteen.
+She earned her bachelor's degree in Theatre Education from California State University, Fullerton, her Master's in Business Administration from the University of Redlands and an MFA in Theatre through the University of Idaho.
+Stacee has performed in numerous musicals; her favorite roles include Gertrude McFuzz in Seussical (twice), Sandy in Grease, Belle in Beauty & the Beast (twice), and Lucy in Jekyll & Hyde.
+She has been teaching for over twelve years; she opened TCA because she believed theatre should be about building self-confidence not tearing it down.
+Her goal is to make every child feel a part of the show.
+Stacee is also a theatre professor at California Baptist University!
 Stacee loves to teach and thrives on sharing her love of the theatre with others!
-She also LOVES her new baby boy Logan and truly believes she has a new understanding and appreciation for the trust parents put in her everyday by allowing her to teach their kids
+Her husband, Mr. Chris, supports TCA and builds all the sets!
+Her 5 year old boy Logan comes to the theatre and eats all the snacks and Landon, her 1 year old steals the props!
+Stacee truly believes she has a new understanding and appreciation for the trust parents put in her everyday by allowing her to teach their kids.

 Toni Burink was a shy child by nature until she found the drama club in middle school.
 She went on in high school to be the captain and choreographer for her drill team and grew to love performing and teaching.
 She has been an entrepreneur her entire adult life, owning her own hair salon for 15 years in Washington and also 12 years as a sales development and business coach for women in her Mary Kay Cosmetics unit.
 During this time she has had public speaking engagements from 10 people up to 500 people.
 She says that the primary skill that she works with her consultants on has been confidence and public speaking skills.
 She currently homeschools her daughter who has been part of TCA since 2016 and loves it!
 She is super excited to be part of TCA where she can help build the confidence and public speaking skills of kids in the same way she gained hers through children's theatre!